hibachouchou/Wordpress-Coffee-Travel-Blog_Template/wp-content/plugins/astra-sites/readme.txt

 8. Free Images by Pixabay right inside the WordPress media popup.

 == Changelog ==

+v4.0.11 - 10-February-2024
+- Fix: Resolved an issue where the import process stayed stuck at 95% with AI Website Builder.

+v4.0.10 - 07-February-2024
+- Fix: Resolved an issue where the Template Kit button was not visible.

+v4.0.9 - 05-February-2024
+- Fix: Resolved an issue where the category was not assigned after import.

 v4.0.8 - 01-February-2024
 - Improvement: AI Website Builder - Ability to create a site with desired features like Donations, Automation, Sales Funnels Video Player, etc for the website.